unixsurfer/haproxytool/README.rst

     bck_all_srv1 disabled in backend_proc1 backend
     bck_all_srv1 disabled in backend2_proc34 backend

-:NOTE: When more than 1 server is about to be disabled, user is prompt to
+:NOTE: When more than one server are about to be disabled, user is prompted to
        confirm the action.
-Use -f to force disabling servers.
+Use -f to skip this confirmation.

 ::